gbmitchell/math4610/HW2/problem_5.md

 **Description/Purpose:** This function will compute an approximation for a root of a defined function f(x) given two initial guesses with a root between them.
 The bisection root finding method is based off of the intermediade value therom.
+Bisection tests the endpoints of an interval using the function f(x), checks to make sure there is a difference in the sine to make sure a root exists, divides the interval in half and repeats the check for each half.
+Itterations are done to reduce the interval within a specified tolerance.

-**Input:** There are five inputs needed in these cases.
-A defined function f(x), an initial guess for the root (initialGuess), a tolerance (eps), a maximum amount of times to itterate (maxIteration), and the expected value of the root (exproot) to calculate the error for analizing the fixed itteration functions.
+**Input:** There are six inputs needed in this cases.
+A defined function f(x), two initial guesses bracketing the root (initialGuess and initialGuess1), a tolerance (eps), a maximum amount of times to itterate (maxIteration), and the expected value of the root (exproot) to calculate the error for analizing the bisection method.

-**Output:** The functions return a double precision value that represents an approximation for the root of a defined function f(x) given an initial guess for the root.
+**Output:** The function returns a double precision value that represents an approximation for the root of a defined function f(x) given two initial guesses bracketing the root.

 **Usage/Example:**

-The functions return an approximation for the root of a defined function f(x) given an initial guess for the root.
-The goal is to find a function g(x) = x and recursivly itterate the function until an approximate root is found within an acceptable tolerance.
-The code below uses two defined functions, f(x) = x^2 - 3 and f(x) = sin(Pi * x) as functions to find the roots of.
-To find the funcion g(x) = x, the function f(x) is set equal to zero and either add or subtract x to both sides of the equation.
-The result is an equation in the form of g(Xn+1) = Xn + f(Xn) that can be itterated until g(Xn+1) is approximatly equal to the expected root.
+The code below uses two defined functions, f(x) = x^2 - 3 and f(x) = sin(Pi * x) as functions to find
-To meet the requirement of g'(xr) less than 1, the initial functions for f(x) were divided by 10.
+the roots of.
+We know that x^3 -3 has a root at sqrt(3) and sin(Pi * x) has a root at 2.0.
+In the following code, initial guesses were given that bracketed the known roots and error was calculated based on the known roots to analize the behavior of the bisection method.

 	#include <stdio.h>
 	#include <math.h>